ARIZONA CRIMINAL APPEALS ATTORNEY

 Lisa writes appellate briefs for criminal appeals before the Arizona Court of Appeals Division One in Phoenix and Division Two in Tucson.
 She also does petitions for review before the Supreme Court of Arizona in Phoenix.

-An appellant (defendant) who was convicted after a trial in Superior Court usually takes the following appellate route:
+An appellant (defendant) who was convicted after a trial in Superior Court usually takes the following post-conviction route:

 -